sebastiencaille/sky-lib/testcase-writer/README.md

 deliveryGuy.deliverItem(); // Another actor of the system customer.checkPackage(deliveredItem(), coffeeMachine());
 ```
-Based on the annotations attached to the Roles/Actions/Selectors/Parameters, we can actually read
+Based on the annotations attached to the Roles/Actions/Selectors/Parameters, we can deduce

 Actor | Action | Selector | Parameter
 ----- | ------ | --------- | ---------